History

 1979

-91´«Ã½ enters the marine construction market by winning the first stage cofferdam at Alton Lock & Dam 26.
+91´«Ã½ enters the marine construction market by winning the first stage cofferdam at Lock and Dam No. 26 in Alton, Illinois

 1982